ChrismeanR/corewebcrawler/README.md

 ### Run the Tests
 Trigger test cases by:
-#### This I've been unalbe to get running via commands like the above steps.
+#### This I've been unable to get running via commands like the above steps.

 ## Not implemented: